Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 With those changes in place, we are ready to rebuild the backend background processor container image, update Azure Container Apps Env, and redeploy a new revision.

-### Deploy a new revision of the Backend Background Processor App to ACA
+### Deploy a New Revision of the Backend Background Processor App to ACA

-#### 1. Build the Backend Background Processor image and push it to ACR
+#### 1. Build the Backend Background Processor Image and Push it To ACR

 As we have done previously we need to build and deploy the Backend Background Processor image to ACR, so it is ready to be deployed to ACA.
 Continue using the same PowerShell console and paste the code below (make sure you are under the  **TasksTracker.ContainerApps** directory):